Andrew's been an online writer for several years. His articles often focus on personal finance.

 If You Have No Money

 Sometimes people’s financial situation can become very grim.
 If this is the case with you and you can barely make ends meet, then you may not be able to pay anything at all off your Provident loan.
 Again, don’t panic.
-Obviously your agent will not be happy about the situation but they will offer to help you.
-If you have no money at all and simply can’t pay anything then Provident move the debt on.
-You debt will stay with Provident for thirteen weeks since your last payment, this it gets sold on to a new company.
+Obviously, your agent will not be happy about the situation, but they will offer to help you.
+If you have no money at all and simply can’t pay anything, then Provident move the debt on.
+Your debt will stay with Provident for 13 weeks since your last payment, then it gets sold on to a new company.

-The fact is that debt is a very unpleasant thing and no one wants to be in that situation.
-But if you have borrowed money from Provident and can’t pay the money back then the key is to not panic.
-There are ways around the problem and you should be able to come to some agreement with the company.
-Provident do sometimes come in for some bad press, but overall they are very reliable and have been offering doorstep loans for many years, hence you need not worry to much if you are having problems.
+The fact is that debt is a very unpleasant thing, and no one wants to be in that situation.
+But if you have borrowed money from Provident and can’t pay the money back, then the key is to not panic.
+There are ways around the problem, and you should be able to come to some agreement with the company.
+Provident do sometimes come in for some bad press, but overall they are very reliable and have been offering doorstep loans for many years; hence you need not worry too much if you are having problems.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Does any one know if Provident loans have an insurance cover incase you lose your job or get into difficulty paying.
 If so will it pay off the remaining debt??